 The question will always come down to- why would I put more time into energy to teaching my course by adding these narratives or recasting assignments to fit a theme?
 Why not just stick with the content?

 The answer will get more developed, but I know form having done a few of these, is that it changes every bit of focus and enthusiasm I have for teaching.
 That cannot help but spread to most students (or is that my assumption?).

 So I find myself rather far from thinking about content as the driver of my course, it’s there as support and over archiving infrastructure (like topics), but I doubt I could every teach with the content being the primary driver.

 Animated GIF I am The Designated Driver from GIFBAY

-The post "Propelling a Course By Something Other than Content" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2015/04/propelling-a-course/) on April 30, 2015.
+The post "Propelling a Course By Something Other than Content" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/04/propelling-a-course/) on April 30, 2015.